Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj5.md

 #### Description

-Method; sets the string that appears in the pop-up menu as the name for the tool.
+Method; Sets the string that appears in the pop-up menu as the name for the tool.
 This method is used only when you create extensible tools.

 #### Example